Promo code SPRING2022 will be automatically applied at checkout!

 The secret to IF’s appeal is its simplicity.
 You merely don’t eat for a certain number of hours per day (or days per week).
 Those who practice 16/8 IF, for example, fast for 16 hours and then allow themselves food for eight hours.

 While a 16-hour fast sounds extreme, remember, you’ll probably be asleep for eight of those hours.
 And, really, we shouldn’t be eating late at night anyway, right?
-Paired with a sensible meal plan, IF can be a powerful tool for controlling blood sugar levels.
+Paired with a sensible meal plan, IF can be a powerful tool for controlling glucose levels.

 Fad diets fail because they ask us to juggle a thousand different rules.
 Is this vegetable Keto-approved?
 Are these burgers Paleo?
 IF replaces the maze of rules with one simple code: only eat during a set window of time.